chadwickbureau/chadwickbureau.github.io/doc/historical.md

 Baseball Encyclopedia, and we are following a strategy which in many ways is the same as the one they adopted.
-We are going back to the most primary sources we can find, and building a new dataset "from scratch," where each datapoint is traceable back to a source.
+We are going back to the most primary sources we can find, and building a new dataset "from scratch," where each data value is traceable back to a source.
 Of course, we are benefitting greatly from the massive progress that has been made in computer hardware, and in software for organising, transforming, and